 - Type the user name and password of the ArcGIS Server primary site administrator and click Next.

-- Specify a location for the new data store's directory and click Next.
+- Type a location for the standby data store directory and click Next.

 - Review the information in the Configuration Summary.
 If it is correct, click Finish.
 If changes are needed, click Back to make corrections.